 Nick Middleton's background is in the physical side of geography but his interests span the entire subject.
-His academic role is supplemented by his work as an environmental consultant and freelance author having written more than 250 articles in journals, magazines and newspapers, and 19 books.
+His academic role is supplemented by his work as an environmental consultant and freelance author having written more than 300 articles in journals, magazines and newspapers, and 22 books.
 He is very active in popularizing geography, environmental science and travel, through his writing, public speaking and as a television presenter.

 Nick also works and teaches on a wide variety of environment and development issues.
-He has written on environmental topics for schools (e.g. Atlas of Environmental Issues, Oxford University Press, 1988), popular audiences (e.g. Rivers: A Very Short Introduction, Oxford University Press, 2012), undergraduates (e.g. The Global Casino: An Introduction to Environmental Issues (fifth edition, Routledge, 2013 forthcoming), and for policy-makers (e.g. Intellectual Property Rights: A Battleground for Trade and Biodiversity?, IUCN, 1999).
+He has written on environmental topics for schools (e.g. Atlas of Environmental Issues, Oxford University Press, 1988), popular audiences (e.g. Rivers: A Very Short Introduction, Oxford University Press, 2012), undergraduates (e.g. The Global Casino: An Introduction to Environmental Issues sixth edition, Routledge, 2019), and for policy-makers (e.g. Intellectual Property Rights: A Battleground for Trade and Biodiversity?, IUCN, 1999).

-The Gobi Desert has long been a source of particular fascination, an interest currently being pursued as part of a Leverhulme Trust project on Climate Hazards in the Gobi with Prof. David Thomas, Dr Henri Rueff and Dr Troy Sternberg.
-The focus is on environmental dynamism and extreme climate events, how they impact herders and other dryland inhabitants, and the effects of different economic and political systems in Mongolia and China.
+The Gobi Desert has long been a source of particular fascination, an interest pursued as part of a Leverhulme Trust project on Climate Hazards in the Gobi with Prof. David Thomas, Dr Henri Rueff and Dr Troy Sternberg.
+The focus was on environmental dynamism and extreme climate events, how they impact herders and other dryland inhabitants, and the effects of different economic and political systems in Mongolia and China.

 Always a firm believer in the steadfastly geographical maxim that travel broadens the mind, Nick has visited more than ninety countries, on a variety of missions.
 Foreign travel also provides him with the material for his other geographical passion: writing travelogues - see The Last Disco in Outer Mongolia (Phoenix, 1992), Kalashnikovs and Zombie Cucumbers: Travels in Mozambique (Phoenix, 1994), Travels as a Brussels Scout (Phoenix, 1997), Ice Tea and Elvis: A Saunter through the Southern States (Phoenix, 2000).
 In 2002, he won the Royal Geographical Society's Ness Award in recognition of widening the public enthusiasm for geography through his travel writing.